DarshJainme/coa_project/README.md

 ## Simulations
 This section demonstrates some of the application of the laplacian 9-point stencil like heat simulation and edge detection in images .
+Edge Detection : First run the cpp file and then run the python file .
+Heat Simulation : Directly run the python file .

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.